 Power BI Dashboards

-If your organization is licensed for Microsoft Power BI, there are a number of additional dashboard style reports available in BrightWork 365.
+If your organization is licensed for Microsoft Power BI, there are a number of additional dashboard reports available in BrightWork 365.

 Project Management Reports

-BrightWork 365 Project reports, which can be accessed from the Projects link in the nav bar, display high-level information about individual projects.
+BrightWork 365 Project reports, which can be accessed from the Projects link on the nav bar, display high-level information about individual projects.
 These reports are best for focusing on high-level details, but they also offer an easy way to drill down into very specific project information by clicking on various hyperlinks in each row.

 The Issues reports display all the issue items created within project records, with the option to switch between different views.

 Project Area Risk reports allow you to quickly see items across projects that have been identified as potential future issues, with Status, Impact, Exposure, and other relevant risk details.
 There are also various report views available for viewing the risks.